Skip to content

 Args:

-input_string (str): The string to be sanitized.
+input_string (str): The original string to sanitize.

 Returns: